pperez123/fandor_backend/README.md

 The primary endpoint for the supported film data operations is "/api/films".
-This endpoint supports GET and PUT RESTful operations related to retrieving the full list of films, a single film, and allowing a user to rate a particular film.
+This endpoint supports GET and PUT RESTful operations related to retrieving the full list of films, a single film, and allowing a user to rate a film.

 ###List of Films